-More than 50 percent of those served do not have adequate financial resources for the care they need and deserve.
+More than 50 percent of Seniors do not have adequate financial resources for the care they need and deserve.
 Government reimbursement programs, such as Medicare and Medicaid, provide payment for only a portion of the actual cost, leaving a major financial shortfall for Tabitha.
 Yet, we continue to live into a focus of “mission over margin” in service to our friends and neighbors.

 Every gift makes a life-changing (and sometimes life-saving) difference to those we are privileged to serve.
 Each of us has the opportunity to make a difference.
 Will you?
 Click here to support friends & neighbors.